Unkel: Religion

 Unkel is mainly Roman Catholic.
 Approximately 55% of the inhabitants are Roman Catholic, and 15% Protestant.
 18% of the residents do not belong to a religious denomination, 8% are Muslim.

 Geography

 Location

 The town is located at the edge of the Rhine-Westerwald Nature Park in the middle of the Rhine Valley, its centre is about 4 km away from the border to North Rhine-Westphalia.

 Neighbouring settlements

 Unkel is surrounded from north to south by the settlements of Rheinbreitbach, Bruchhausen, Windhagen, Linz, Erpel, and Remagen.

 Subdivisions

 Unkel has three subdistricts: Unkel, Scheuren and Heister.

 Sights

 The most important sight is the "Freiligrathaus", which is located at the Rhine promenade.
 It is a baroque palace, built in 1760.
 Ferdinand Freiligrath lived there from 1839 until 1841.

 The rich-featured Catholic parish church "St. Pantaleon" accommodates a feretory (a receptacle for the relics of saints).

 Additionally, most of the old town wall is well preserved.

+The Willy Brandt Forum offers an exhibition and program on the life and legacy of Willy Brandt.
+The longtime resident ranks among Germany's principal politicians of the twentieth century.
+He opposed Nazism in exile, served as Chancellor and received the Nobel Peace Prize.